 Narrow your focus.
 Successful niche blogs often have a very tight focus.
 In fact, that’s the main reason I expanded Organizing Your Way to the Life Your Way network.
 I wanted to be able to cover a wider variety of topics that are important to today’s families, and I didn’t want to keep doing that under the Organizing Your Way umbrella.

 Think about what topics you’re passionate about and define your unique perspective.
 Perhaps you want to blog about quick & easy ways to be more green or things you can create from common household items or homeschooling a child with autism.
-Having a unique voice or perspective is an important part of being succesful in a niche.
+A unique voice or perspective is an important part of success in a niche.

 Act like a professional.
 Once you begin a niche blog, act like a successful blogger.
 Keep your sidebar uncluttered.
 Spend more time proofreading posts than writing them.
 Be careful to properly credit anyone you quote or photographers whose Creative Commons photos you use.
 Post regularly so your readers know what to expect.
 Carefully choose opportunities that fit your vision.

 Remember that it takes time.
-Although there are arguably more monetization opportunities with a niche blog, it will still take time to earn an income from your blog.
+Although there are arguably more monetization opportunities with a niche blog, earning an income from your blog will still take time.
 Focusing on the money rather than your content is the quickest way to kill your blog before it gets off the ground.
 Instead, focus on the information you’re providing and connecting with readers for at least the first six months.
 At that point, if you’re established in the niche, you can begin experimenting with different things, although you always want to keep your content and readership first!

 Do you consider yourself a niche blogger or a memoirist?